 In a few rare instances, the Bonus Stage Collectables are actually hidden within the basic levels.

-- Sonic And Knuckles (without lock-on) had a limited number of big rings hidden throughout the game which each gave one chance at an emerald.
-In addition to Super abilities for Sonic & Knuckles, a final, secret stage could be unlocked if the emeralds were collected as Sonic.
-However, as mentioned later, locking Sonic 3 onto the cartridge would allow for battery saves, and infinite shots at the challenging special stages.
+- Sonic And Knuckles (without lock-on) has a limited number of big rings hidden throughout the game which each give one chance at an emerald.
+In addition to Super abilities for Sonic & Knuckles, a final, secret stage can be unlocked if the emeralds are collected as Sonic.
+However, as mentioned later, locking Sonic 3 onto the cartridge allows for battery saves, and infinite shots at the challenging special stages.

-- Sonic CD had Time Stones in the Special Stages; no Super Sonic, but getting them all and finishing the game would result in the good ending.
+- Sonic CD has Time Stones in the Special Stages; no Super Sonic, but getting them all and finishing the game will result in the good ending.
 Interestingly, there's an alternate way: if you destroy the generator found in every level's Past version, you get the good ending without needing the Time Stones.

 - Cool Spot has UNCOLA letters (VIRGIN in the genericized European versions).
 You need a certain number of spots (depending on the difficulty) to play the bonus round after each level, and hopefully get a letter.
 The best outcome is to collect and keep them all, but they can be turned in for a continue each.

 - Dynamite Headdy has seven unmissable (though skippable) opportunities for an intermission bonus stage.
 It needs to be cleared four times (after which it stops appearing) to get a combination number (which is re-randomized every time you start a new game) for use at the end of the game, which allows you to fight a Bonus Boss if entered correctly.